Run-Little-Boy-Team/object-detection/README.md

 - Move these folders into a `RLB_dataset` folder
 - Move the `RLB_dataset` folder into the [dataset](./dataset) folder of this repo

+#### Note
+This dataset contains augmented data using [this dataset](https://www.kaggle.com/datasets/pankajkumar2002/random-image-sample-dataset) as background images.

 ### COCO2017 dataset
 - Download COCO 2017 train and val images/annotations from [here](https://cocodataset.org/#download)
 - Use [JSON2YOLO](https://github.com/ultralytics/JSON2YOLO) to convert `instances_train2017.json` and `instances_val2017.json` to YOLO format